aiboatum/Notes/C_plus_plus/class.md

 - **constructors**
     1. `constructors is a special member functions to initialize the data menbers of a class object`
     2. `constructors can be defined as more than one form, that is, a class can have multiple constructors to initialize objects differently. these different constructors can be viewed as overload functions`
-    3. `constructor is run when an object of a class type is created`
+    3. `constructor will be excuted when an object of a class type is created`
     4. `constructor has no return type`
 - **constructor initializer list**
     ```c++